Extensions

 Every .toml under rules/ follows the standard TOML rule schema.
 Fixtures under fixtures/ are referenced by [[assertions]] blocks for CI on the extension’s own repo.

 Extensions can ship arbitrary regex patterns that get applied to your shell output.
-The trust prompt exists for this reason — only install extensions from sources you would trust to ship a shell script.
+The trust prompt exists for exactly this reason.
+Only install extensions from sources you’d trust to ship a shell script.

 Trust levels recap